Education & Lifelong Learning - Research

 On the programme, students must complete a substantial thesis of typically around 80,000 words, detailing an original research study that has made a significant contribution to knowledge.
 The structured component is thirty credits of taught modules including at least one research methods module.
 The other two modules may be any graduate level modules of choice offered at the School of Education or more broadly within the College of Social Sciences and Law.

-The PhD in Education can be carried out full time over three years or part time over five years.
-The production of a written thesis of around 80,000 words detailing the student's original research study and how it has made a significant contribution to knowledge, remains the core objective of the PhD.
+The PhD in Education can be carried out full time over three to four years or part time over six years.
+The production of a written thesis of around 80,000 words detailing the student’s original research study and how it has made a significant contribution to knowledge, remains the core objective of the PhD.
 Typically, the thesis will consist of, or lead directly to, peer reviewed publications in academic journals or a published monograph.

 A large range of supports are also available within UCD, for all graduate researchers.
 These include library study pods, training in many aspects of research and research management, and superb library facilities.
 UCD also has a state-of-the-art leisure centre with an Olympic swimming pool, a cinema, theatre, and a medical centre.